pkanirudh/docverify-poc/README.md

-# DocVerify — SSC CGL Document Cross-Verification
+# Khagas Sahi — Case Study: SSC CGL Document Cross-Verification

 > Know if your documents will get you rejected — before it's too late.